 INTELLIGENT THREAT DATA

-Malware Patrol’s indicators of compromise (IOCs) are now used by thousands to protect networks and assets in more than 175 countries.
+The indicators of compromise (IoCs) collected by Malware Patrol are now used by thousands to protect networks and assets in more than 175 countries.

-To respect the time and resource limitations faced by information security professionals, automated systems verify each IOC in our lists every day to ensure that our feeds contain only active threats.
-To maximize our data’s coverage, we are continually updating the technology we use to scour the Internet for the latest malicious campaigns.
+To reduce the noise and false positive overload faced by information security teams and their tools, our automated systems verify each IoC every day to ensure that our feeds contain only active threats.

-We offer a wide range of IOC feeds for security enterprises and researchers available for individual purchase: malware samples, malicious IPs, C2s, cryptomining sites, newly registered domains and more.
+We offer a wide range of IoC feeds for security teams, incident responders, enterprises and researchers available for individual purchase: malware URLs and samples, malicious IPs, C2s, DGAs, cryptomining sites, newly registered domains and more.
 For those with specific data or ingestion requirements, we can fully customize feed contents and formats at no additional cost.
-Request a FREE evaluation.
+Request a FREE evaluation or download the product sheet.